In This Article

 Overview

 This article explains how to create and edit users in WiredUp.
-Users are created to navigate through the application and are given the ability to make necessary changes through the platform based on their assigned roles and permissions.
-You can create users individually or import multiple users at once using the Users import template.
+Users are created to navigate the application and are granted the ability to make necessary changes through the platform based on their assigned roles and permissions.
+You can create users individually or import multiple users at once using the user import template.

-To create a user manually, please follow the steps below:
+To create a user manually, follow the steps below:

-1. After logging into the platform, click the Administration module from the options displayed on the ribbon.
+1. After logging in to the platform, click on the Administration module from the options displayed in the ribbon.

-2. This will open the Administration screen.
+2. The Administration screen will open.
 In the System section, click on Users.

-3. This will open the Users screen displaying a list of existing users.
-On the top right of this screen, select the + button to add a new user.
+3. This will open the Users screen, which displays a list of existing users.
+At the top right of this screen, select the + button to add a new user.

-4. Toggle the button to set as Active or Inactive.
-Active is on by default
+4. Toggle the button to set it to active or inactive.
+By default, it is enabled.

 5. Fill in the necessary personal details of the user, including: